-Our grateful thanks and acknowledgements go to our participants in Tonga and Samoa, as well as our in-country research partners - Velata Tonga Inc., the Samoa Education Network (SEN), and Dr. Tea Tepora Wright.
+Our grateful thanks and acknowledgements go to our participants in Tonga and Samoa, as well as our in-country research partners - Velata Tonga Inc., the Samoa Education Network (SEN), and Dr. Tepora Wright.
+We are also grateful for the early guidance and teaching on the application of scenarios by Emeritus Professor David McKie.